Puerto Vallarta in August 2026: Rain & No Sargassum

 Ocean temperatureVery warmVery warm

-Main planning ruleStart earlyKeep plans flexible
+Main planning ruleStart beach and boat plans earlyKeep bookings flexible

 The best August rhythm is simple: beach early, eat well at lunch, slow down during the humid hours, and go back out once the evening cools.
+If a tropical system is nearby, protect the trip by moving boat plans, choosing refundable rooms, and treating the pool as part of the itinerary.
+Our Mexico hurricane season guide explains how to read the risk without overreacting to every rainy forecast.

 Why Puerto Vallarta Beats the Caribbean in August